If you have seen my previous post, you already know I am obsessed with lemons this season.

 - Sift all dry ingredients in a bowl.
 Combine eggs, sugar, coconut yoghurt and lemon juice in a separate bowl and mix well using a whisk.
 Gradually mix wet and dry ingredients.
 Add lemon zest and mix well.
 Do not overdo as it may not rise fluffy when baked.

 - To make the icing, mix the powdered sugar and lemon juice together until combined.
-Once the donuts are cooled, dip them into the icing.
+Once the doughnuts are cooled, dip them into the icing.
 Let sit for 30 minutes for the icing to set.